RahnevLab/Lab-info/Accessing CABI cluster.md

 1. Install and run FastX3(https://www.starnet.com/fastx/trynow.php) on your personal system.
 You need to sign up to get a download link.
 2. Once the program launched, press '+' button on the left top corner of the window to add a connection.
 3. Select 'ssh' as your type of connection.
-Enter the host name: cabi.gatech.edu
+Enter the host name: ssh.cabi.gatech.edu
 4. Use username that you set for the cluster account.
 5. You can use any name for the name section (e.g., CABI Cluster).
 6. Click 'Ok' will list your connection.